logo

 Abstract

 The world's warm deserts are predicted to experience disproportionately large temperature increases due to climate change, yet the impacts on global desert biodiversity remain poorly understood.
-This study combines climate change projections with biophysical models and species distributions to predict physiological impacts of climate change on desert birds globally.
-Results show heterogeneous impacts between and within warm deserts, with spatial patterns not mirroring air temperature changes.
-Climate change refugia persist to varying extents, but only a small proportion (<20%) fall within existing protected areas, highlighting the need for increased protection of these refugial areas.
+Because species in warm deserts live close to their physiological limits, additional warming may induce local extinctions.
+Here, we combine climate change projections with biophysical models and species distributions to predict physiological impacts of climate change on desert birds globally.
+Our results show heterogeneous impacts between and within warm deserts.
+Moreover, spatial patterns of physiological impacts do not simply mirror air temperature changes.
+Climate change refugia, defined as warm desert areas with high avian diversity and low predicted physiological impacts, are predicted to persist in varying extents in different desert realms.
+Only a small proportion (<20%) of refugia fall within existing protected areas.
+Our analysis highlights the need to increase protection of refugial areas within the world's warm deserts to protect species from climate change.

 Publisher